What is the Role of Small Models in the LLM Era: A Survey: Collaboration

-Building on the concept of weak-to-strong generalization, several variants have recently been proposed.
-For example, ~\citet{liu2024co} suggests using a diverse set of specialized weak teachers, rather than relying on a single generalist model, to collectively supervise the strong student model. ~\citet{guo2024improving} introduce an approach that enhances weak-to-strong generalization by incorporating reliability estimation across multiple answers provided by weak models.
+\textbf{(1) Data Annotation.} This foundational approach fine-tunes a large model using labels or preferences generated by weaker models. ~\cite{burnsweak} formalizes the paradigm and demonstrates that strong models can extrapolate from weak supervision. ~\citet{guo2024improving} introduce an approach that enhances weak-to-strong generalization by incorporating reliability estimation across multiple answers provided by weak models.
 This method improves the alignment process by filtering out uncertain data or adjusting the weight of reliable data.
 Beyond data labeling, weak models can also collaborate with large models during the inference phase to further enhance alignment.
-Aligner~\cite{ji2024aligner} employs a small model to learn the correctional residuals between preferred and dispreferred responses, enabling direct application to various upstream LLMs for aligning with human preferences.
-Weak-to-Strong Search~\cite{zhou2024weak} approaches the alignment of a large model as a test-time greedy search, aiming to maximize the log-likelihood difference between small tuned and untuned models, which function as a dense reward signal and a critic, respectively.
+Instead of relying on a single weak teacher, recent methods employ ensembles of weak or specialized models to improve label quality and diversity.
+For example, ~\citet{liu2024co} suggests using a diverse set of specialized weak teachers, rather than relying on a single generalist model, to collectively supervise the strong student model. ~\citet{lang2025debate} introduces debate mechanisms between weaker models to refine signals before training a strong model.
 This weak-to-strong paradigm is not limited to language models but has also been extended to vision foundation models~\cite{guo2024vision}.

-\paragraph{Summary and Future Directions} As large models continue to evolve rapidly, we are approaching a future where superhuman models will emerge, which makes effective human supervision increasingly challenging.
-The Weak-to-Strong paradigm demonstrates that weak supervisors can be used to draw out knowledge from strong models, enabling the development of superhuman reward models that ensure safe and reliable alignment.
+\textbf{(2) Test-Time Alignment.} Beyond training-time labeling, weak models can help strong models during inference to refine responses dynamically.
+Weak-to-Strong Search~\cite{zhou2024weak} approaches the alignment of a large model as a test-time greedy search, aiming to maximize the log-likelihood difference between small tuned and untuned models, which function as a dense reward signal and a critic, respectively.
+Aligner~\cite{ji2024aligner} employs a small model to learn the correctional residuals between preferred and dispreferred responses, enabling direct application to various upstream LLMs for aligning with human preferences.